memmaker/vigilo-confido/readme.txt

 A vanilla expansion for OXCE featuring content from EU2012 and others.

-=== Changes ===
+=== Features ===

- - 5 new soldier classes (Ranger, Grenadier, Specialist, Sniper, Psi Operative)
+ - 5 soldier classes (Ranger, Grenadier, Specialist, Sniper, Psi Operative)
+ - ~50 scripted abilities with unique skills for each class
  - 500+ callsigns for each soldier class
  - 20+ cutscenes from the remakes
- - ~50 new scripted abilities with unique skills for each class
- - 200+ new voice files (Unit responsonse sounds)
+ - 200+ voice files (Unit responsonse sounds)
- - 6 new units (Cyber Floater, Thin Man, Berserker, Muton Elite, Andromedon, Outsider)
+ - 8 new alien units (Cyber Floater, Thin Man, Berserker, Armored Muton, Sectopod Drone, Muton Elite, Andromedon, Outsider)
  - 3 new weapon types in T1, T2 & T3 versions (Swords, Shotguns, Sniper Rifles)
  - Complete new graphics for all T2 & T3 weapons and armors
  - Complete rebalancing of all weapons, armors, units and deployments
- - Added status, day & night and hit indicators
+ - Status, day & night and hit indicators
  - Laser weapons not reasearchable from the start
  - Laser weapons need recharging and can implode in the field
  - Limited Explosives